 Apart from the questionable products being sold by start-ups built on innovation, these organisations also tend to be saddled with an abundance of investors.
 Innovation is costly, and as a result, most founders cannot develop their product without investor backing.

 Of course, most founders will need investor backing in some form sooner or later.
-However, again, taking some time to build your product in peace could be a much more favourable step for you, as it gives you more leverage when you step in front of investors to pitch your product.
+However, again, taking some time to build your product in peace could be a much more favourable step for you.
+It gives you more leverage when you step in front of investors to pitch your product.
 You shouldn’t feel grateful that someone invested in you; that someone should feel grateful you gave him a chance to be a part of your venture.

 My Top Advice for Young Founders